fundcrunch-tech/api-documentation/README.md

 **Free access**

-Public market data and Indicators streams are available with some limitation like delais or thresholds.
+Public market data and Indicators streams are available with some limitation like delays or thresholds.
 No execution envoroment for exchenge accounts is available.

 **Subscribed Users**